mitmproxy/mitmproxy/release/README.md

   - `./upload-archive.sh v4`.
 Doing this now already saves you from switching back to an old state on the next release.

 ### Website
+ - The website does not need to be updated for patch releases.
+New versions are automatically picked up once they are on the download server.
  - Update version here:
    https://github.com/mitmproxy/www/blob/master/src/config.toml
  - Update docs menu here: